STUDENT PAPER: THESIS – MY BROTHER

 - A. Information From E-Mails

 - IV.
 Conclusion

 KS happens in about every 400 births says Lindon, Bender, and Robinson.
-These three authors wrote on the lesser known variants of KS, their article is titled Sex Chromosome Tetrasomy and Pentasomy.
+These three authors wrote on the lesser-known variants of KS, their article is titled Sex Chromosome Tetrasomy and Pentasomy.
 The more X and Y chromosomes one has, besides the norm, the more physical and mental issues one will face.
-[THESIS] Having Klinefelter’s syndrome with the 49 XXXXY variant is a rarity in itself.
-I believe it occurs 1 in 80,000 to 100,000 births, that is only 10 to 13 people in every 1,000,000 births.
+[THESIS] Having Klinefelter’s syndrome with the 49 XXXXY variants is a rarity in itself.
+I believe it occurs 1 in 80,000 to 100,000 births, which is only 10 to 13 people in every 1,000,000 births.
 My brother Jay Stover is one of these very elite and in so many different ways, very special people.